 MG 309 Management of Organizations 3 Cr.

 A study of the functions of modern management: planning, organization, staffing, leading, and controlling.
 This study is applicable to the management of military, government, educational and non-profit, as well as business organizations.
 The ethical and social responsibilities of management and contemporary challenges such as the internationalization of organizations are integrated in all aspects of this course.
-Prerequisites: Junior or Senior standing or permission of instructor.
+Cannot earn credit for MG 309 and MNGT 309.
+Prerequisites: Junior or higher.

 MG 310 Production/Operations Management 3 Cr.

 Principles and applied study of the operation of manufacturing and service organizations.
 Managerial tools and diagnostics, decision-making, and financial management are introduced.
 Problems of small, medium, and large-sized businesses are studied.
-Prerequisites: QM 213.
+Credit in MG 310 cannot also be earned for MGNT 311.
+Prerequisites: QM 213 or MA 232; Sophomore status or higher.

 MG 314 Marketing Management 3 Cr.

 This course immerses the student in the strategies and processes of marketing management - market analysis, segmentation, targeting and positioning, and the implementation and evaluation of marketing plans.
 When the student has completed this course they will understand how a marketing plan is developed and have the skills necessary to identify, analyze and solve marketing problems.
-3 lecture hours.
-Prerequisite: EC 202 or permission of instructor.
+3 Lecture hours.
+Cannot earn credit in MG 314 and MNGT 314.
+Prerequisite: EC 202; Sophomore status or higher.

 MG 316 Sales Management 3 Cr.

 This course explores sales from the perspective of the individual salesperson as well as that of the organization, addressing topics including sales basics, proper attitudes, planning, necessary skill sets, appearance, presentation and the importance of each.
 The course includes case studies, examinations, and in-class presentations in order to ensure that students are well prepared to enter the sales field.
-3 lecture hours.
-Prerequisite: MG 101 or permission of the instructor.
+3 Lecture hours.
+Prerequisite: MG 101.

 MG 319 International Dimensions of Business 3 Cr.